muggy8/fontstrap/README.md

 <p>padding-left: 1 em -> pad-horiz-1em padless-right</p>

-so for your own sake, just declare an extrac class.
+<p>so for your own sake, if you're messing with margins and paddings, just declare an extra class.
+As for the other classes, it's up to you what you want to do with them.
+They seem kind of useful but I haven't played around with them enough to say for sure.</p>

 <h3>Other Defaults</h3>
 <p>Font sizes base are xs:20px, sm:18px, md:16px, lg:14px.
 These are the default font sizes but if you dont like them feel free to change them </p>